 - pull the ear on the same side as the tooth coming through.

-Babies can sometimes rub their gums together when new teeth are starting to erupt.
+Babies sometimes rub their gums together when new teeth are starting to come through the gum.
 This isn’t usually a problem.

 If you’re concerned about your baby’s teething, you can try: